mdn/content/files/en-us/learn/javascript/objects/object_prototypes/index.md

 So when we call `myObject.hasOwnProperty('city')`, the browser:

 - looks for `hasOwnProperty` in `myObject`
-- can't find it there, so looks in the prototype object for `hasOwnProperty`
+- can't find it there, so looks in the prototype object of `myObject` for the function `hasOwnProperty`
 - finds it there, and calls it.

 What is the prototype for `myObject`?
 To find out, we can use the function `Object.getPrototypeOf()`: